Convent of the Epiphany

-The Convent of the Epiphany, Truro, Cornwall, UK, was the home of the Community of the Epiphany (1883-2001).
+The Convent of the Epiphany, Truro, Cornwall, UK, was the home of the Community of the Epiphany (1883–2001).
 The founder of this community was George Wilkinson, Bishop of Truro.
 The sisters were involved in pastoral and educational work, the care of Truro Cathedral and St Paul's Church, and church needlework.
+The order was lead for several decades by Mother Julian (Warrender) (1827-1911) who was an inspiration to, and close correspondent of, Ottoline Morrell.

 Branch houses and foundations

 The convent opened daughter houses in the Penzance, Newquay, and in addition to the mother house, Truro.
 The sisters also ran a convalescent home in St Agnes, and a small school (Rosewin School) and a retreat house (St Michael's House) in Truro.

 In 1936, the sisters founded the Community of Nazareth, in Tokyo, Japan, which achieved full independence around 1960 under the jurisdiction of the Anglican Church in Japan, the Nippon Sei Ko Kai.
 This community, in turn, founded a daughter house on the island of Okinawa.

 Alverton House

 The Convent of the Epiphany was originally in the parish of St Paul at Alverton House, Tregolls Road, Truro, an early 19th-century house and a grade II* listed building since 1984.
 Alverton House and grounds was put up for auction on 26 April 1881 by Jane Tweedy, the widow of William Mansell Tweedy.
 It was described as a residential property, enclosed within a ring fence.
 There were thirteen bedrooms and dressing rooms, a spacious drawing room, dining and morning rooms, library, hall and conservatory, kitchen and offices.
 There was also 12 acre of lawns, shrubberies, pleasure, kitchen and allotment gardens, and five cottages.
 Bidding for the property ended at £5,700, which failed to meet the reserve price of £6,500 and it was later sold to Mr Pascoe of Essex (formerly of Helston) for £6,200.

 The house was extended for the convent with the addition of a bell tower, a main entrance, and a north wing to provide additional accommodation for the nuns.
 The chapel was built in 1908-1910 by Edmund H. Sedding.
 The west wing is coeval with the chapel and may also be by Sedding.